Welcome to Year 4

 Grasshopper and Moth classes are our Year 4 classes here at the Isle of Ely Primary School.
 From this page, you will be able to read all about our engaging curriculum for the half term and see all of our fantastic learning activities.

-Library - Thursday for Moth Class and Wednesday for Grasshopper.
+Library - Thursday for Moth and Grasshopper class.

 Who works in Year 4?